 - In a medium bowl, mix together the ricotta, parmesan, and 2 cups of the mozzarella cheese.
 Stir until mixed and set aside.

 - Chop the vegetables, keeping the carrots separate.
-Add the olive oil to the skillet and turn to medium-low heat.
+Add the olive oil to the skillet and turn the heat to medium-low.
 Add the carrots and cook for a couple of minutes.
 Then add the onions, broccoli, mushrooms, and zucchini.
 Cook until tender, about 5 minutes.
 Add the garlic and cook until fragrant, about 30 seconds to 1 minute.
 Do not brown the garlic.

 - If the lasagna noodles are too hot to handle, rinse them in cool water and drain.